hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/campaign/__init__.md

    - **Error handling** for situations where exceptions might be raised.

-This significantly improved example demonstrates a better approach to writing effective test cases for your `hypotez` functions.
+This significantly improved example demonStartes a better approach to writing effective test cases for your `hypotez` functions.
 Remember that robust test cases are critical for ensuring your code works as expected in various situations.
 Remember to adapt the test cases based on your specific function requirements.